Blaizzy/mlx-embeddings/docs/Adding-Software-to-Homebrew.md

 The cask **token** is the mnemonic string people will use to interact with the cask via `brew install`, etc. The name of the cask **file** is simply the token with the extension `.rb` appended.

-The easiest way to generate a token for a cask is to run this command:
+The easiest way to generate a token for a cask is to run `generate_cask_token`:

 ```bash
 $(brew --repository homebrew/cask)/developer/bin/generate_cask_token "/full/path/to/new/software.app"